English landscape garden: Rousham

 Rousham House in Oxfordshire is considered by some as the most accomplished and significant of William Kent's work.
-The patron was General Dormer, who commissioned Bridgeman to begin the garden in 1727, then brought in Kent to recreate it in 1737.
-Bridgeman had built a series of garden features including a grotto of Venus on the slope along the river Cherwell, connected by straight alleys.
+The patron was General James Dormer, who commissioned Bridgeman to begin the garden in 1727, then brought in Kent to recreate it in 1737.
+Bridgeman had built a series of garden features including a grotto of Venus on the slope along the River Cherwell, connected by straight alleys.
 Kent turned the alleys into winding paths, built a gently turning stream, used the natural landscape features and slopes, and created a series of views and tableaux decorated with allegorical statues of Apollo, a wounded gladiator, a lion attacking a horse, and other subjects.
 He placed eyecatchers, pieces of classical architecture, to decorate the landscape, and made use of the ha-ha, a concealed ditch that kept grazing animals out of the garden while giving an uninterrupted vista from within.
-Finally, he added cascades modelled on those of the garden of Aldobrandini and Pratolino in Italy, to add movement and drama.
+Finally, he added cascades modelled on those of the garden of Villa Aldobrandini and Villa di Pratolino in Italy, to add movement and drama.